General Terms and Conditions

 5.4 In the case of delivery with set-up or assembly of the product, the risk relating to the product is transferred on the date that the product is accepted, and at the latest on the date that the product is incorporated into the Customer's in-house operations.
 A product is deemed to have been accepted if the Customer does not expressly refuse acceptance within 14 days following the request.
 TWK shall draw the Customer's attention to this legal consequence when making said request.
 No. 5.3 applies accordingly.

-6.1 All prices are ex works plus freight/postage, packaging, insurance and the applicable statutory VAT rate.
+6.1 All prices are ex works plus freight/postage, packaging, insurance and the applicable statutory VAT rate, unless otherwise agreed.
 The costs for commissioning, alignment and similar services will be invoiced separately.
 The shipping cost for deliveries is calculated based on the following indicators depending on the content of the relevant shopping cart: gross shipping weight per product, delivery address and shipping method (standard or premium).
-The shipping costs will be shown to the Customer during the order process before the order is submitted.
+The shipping costs will be shown to the customer with the appropriate selection of the shipping option during the order process before the order is submitted.

 6.2 TWK is entitled to increase the price of the product if there is more than 4 weeks between the date of contract conclusion and the agreed delivery date and the production costs for the product have increased between contract conclusion and delivery due to circumstances for which TWK is not responsible, in particular if the prices of bought-in parts increase.
 If TWK does increase the price under these conditions, the price increase must not exceed the increase in production costs.
 TWK shall provide proof of the increase in production costs to the Customer on request.